 It was interesting to note that the speakers performed best in corners during testing.
 The 901s performed well in a similar way to traditional audiophile speaker placement.

 They were placed eight feet apart, five feet from the wall, and eight feet between the speakers.
-There were eight feet between the speakers of a couch and the wall.
-This arrangement allowed the front driver to have enough space to anchor the sound presentation without reflecting too much from corners.
+There were eight feet between the speakers of a couch and the rear wall.
+This arrangement allowed the front driver to have enough space to anchor the reflected sound presentation without reflecting too much from corners.

 The 901’s single speaker, the crossover-less design gives it a unique coherence that is nearly impossible to replicate with other types.
 These speakers sound amazing anywhere, thanks to their impressive sound dispersion.